Bumps race: Races

 Both Oxford and Cambridge Universities host two sets of university bumps races per year, one in early spring and one in early summer, each lasting four days.
 At Cambridge these are called "Lent Bumps" and "May Bumps" respectively, while at Oxford they are "Torpids" and "Summer Eights".
 The races are for eights (i.e., eight rowers with a cox steering), each representing one of the university's various colleges.
 Most colleges enter several crews.

 In both Oxford and Cambridge, there are also separate Town Bumps races in which local clubs compete.
 Oxford's races, run by the City of Oxford Rowing Club (CORC), are open to all comers and are raced in fours, all races taking place on the same day.
-Cambridge's races are run under the auspices of the Cambridgeshire Rowing Association (CRA) and are run exclusively in eights and take place over 4 consecutive days in July.
+Cambridge's races are run under the auspices of the Cambridgeshire Rowing Association (CRA) and are run exclusively in eights and take place over five consecutive days in July; though each division is only raced four times; one division is skipped, due to time constraints, on Monday to Thursday; on Friday all divisions race.
 There are typically four men's divisions with 17 boats (plus a sandwich boat; a sandwich boat being the top boat from each division) in each division, and three women's divisions.
 The bumps are fiercely contested, and the ideal that the races are for local rowers can lead to disputes over whether crews are 'legal'.

 The United Hospitals boat club holds a bumps race over three days each May after exams on the River Thames, racing from upstream of Kew Bridge adjacent to the Royal Botanic Gardens, Kew ending at the UL Boathouse at Chiswick.
 Traditionally involving only medical school crews, in recent years alumni and non-medical crews have been allowed to enter as invitational crews.
 King’s College London Boat Club (KCLBC) are the current holders of headship.